StPaulAcademy/HOMAR-FTC-Library/README.md

     * Integration with encoders to provide precise control of position
     * An innovation we call "extrinsic course control" that makes it easy for a holonomic robot to go in the same direction no matter which way it is facing
 * Controllers
-    * Ready-to-use PID controller code (we learned calculus so you don't have to! :))
+    * Ready-to-use, highly-configurable PID controller code (we learned calculus so you don't have to! :))
     * Integration with the drivetrain package (see above) and the sensor package (see below), including:
         * Support for sensors (e.g. an integrating gyro) that provide both a value and the derivative of that value over time
         * Code for tasks (e.g. rotating a robot) that need some way of determining how close to the target value is close enough (we call this a "finishing algorithm")